 Rectification | The right to require us to correct any mistakes in your personal data |

-To be forgotten | The right to require us to delete your personal data—in certain situations |
+Erasure (also known as the right to be forgotten) | The right to require us to delete your personal data—in certain situations |

-Restriction of processing | The right to require us to restrict processing of your personal data—in certain circumstances, eg if you contest the accuracy of the data |
+Restriction of processing | The right to require us to restrict processing of your personal data—in certain situations, eg if you contest the accuracy of the data |

 Data portability | The right to receive the personal data you provided to us, in a structured, commonly used and machine-readable format and/or transmit that data to a third party—in certain situations |

-Not to be subject to automated individual decision-making | The right not to be subject to a decision based solely on automated processing (including profiling) that produces legal effects concerning you or similarly significantly affects you |
+Not to be subject to automated individual decision making | The right not to be subject to a decision based solely on automated processing (including profiling) that produces legal effects concerning you or similarly significantly affects you |

 If you would like to exercise any of those rights, please: